Heaton Chapel railway station

 Heaton Chapel railway station serves the Heaton Chapel and Heaton Moor districts of Stockport, Greater Manchester, England.
 It is 4+1/2 mi south of Manchester Piccadilly towards Stockport.
 It opened as Heaton Chapel & Heaton Moor in 1852 by the London & North Western Railway.
 It was renamed Heaton Chapel by British Rail on 6 May 1974.

+Facilities

+The station has a ticket office, which is closed at weekends; access to the Manchester-bound platform is only then possible via a ramp from Tatton Road South.